What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Boeing 747-8 International’s first flight
+• YouTube Video: Boeing 747-8 International’s first flight

 19. Stratolaunch Roc: Record-Breaking Wingspan for Aerospace Innovation (2019)